 How to protect yourself

-You should not underestimate the security risks associated with free Wi-Fi networks, as mobile devices can automatically connect to those you open.
+You should not underestimate the security risks associated with free and public Wi-Fi networks, as mobile devices can automatically connect to those you open.
 Fortunately, there are ways to avoid the traps and defend confidential personal and corporate data: